openmoh/openmohaa/docs/getting_started_running.md

 With `com_target_game`, OpenMoHAA will support the network protocol accordingly.
 The default value of `com_target_game` is 0 for the base game (mohaa, main).

-On Windows, it's best to create a shortcut to the OpenMoHAA executable, and append the command-line arguments above to play an expansion.
+On Windows, a shortcut can be created to the `openmohaa` executable, with the command-line argument appended from above to play an expansion.

 You can now start a local OpenMOHAA server or play on a server.

+### From the launchers

+For simplicity, there are 3 launchers for the standalone game:

+- `launch_openmohaa_base`, this starts OpenMoHAA in **Medal of Honor: Allied Assault** mode which is the base game
+- `launch_openmohaa_spearhead`, this starts OpenMoHAA in **Medal of Honor: Allied Assault: Spearhead** mode
+- `launch_openmohaa_breakthrough`, this starts OpenMoHAA in **Medal of Honor: Allied Assault: Breakthrough** mode

 ## User data location